ricardoalcocer/AlloyAppTemplate/README.md

 I originally created this template for my [talk](https://speakerdeck.com/ricardoalcocer/advanced-cross-platform-development) at [ConnectJS 2014](http://www.connect-js.com/).

 The template provides the necessary scaffolding to implement platform-specific containers, with content reusability.
-It also provides for better app debugging, as the entry point for each target platform is different:  if your iOS version is not working, you know where to start looking for your bug.

 This is how it works:

 ![](http://drops.ricardoalcocer.com/drops/readme_image-Nxc2gu6gH5.png)